blevine37/tab-dms/README.md

 # TAB-DMS
 Fully time-dependent non-adiabatic dynamics software that uses Terachem's TDCI as an electronic dynamics driver.
-Currently can do Ehrenfest dynamics, but Collapse-To-A-Block in Dense Manifolds of States (TAB-DMS) method coming soon.
+Currently can do Ehrenfest dynamics, Collapse-To-A-Block (TAB), but Collapse-To-A-Block in Dense Manifolds of States (TAB-DMS) method coming soon.

 ## Installation